Admissions Office

 Successful completion of Bridge requires:

-• 3.0 cumulative GPA in Bridge courses
+• 3.0 cumulative GPA in Bridge courses; and

-• At least a C grade in a for-credit college class
+• at least a C grade in a for-credit college class.

-Once a student successfully completes the Bridge Pathway program, the International Programs Office will notify the Admissions Office.
+• Once a student successfully completes the Bridge Pathway program, the International Programs Office will notify the Admissions Office.
 Admissions will admit the student for the following term.

 Admission to the Bridge Pathway program may be denied based on one or more of the following criteria:

-• Cumulative high school GPA below 1.8
+1. Cumulative high school GPA below 1.8;

-• Cumulative transfer GPA (from all institutions attended) below 1.8
+2. Cumulative transfer GPA (from all institutions attended) below 1.8;

-• English proficiency score is below requirement
+3. English proficiency score is below requirement;

-• Prior dismissal from LC State
+4. Prior dismissal from LC State;

-Applicants who are denied may petition the Director of Admissions explaining any unusual or extraordinary circumstances that prevented the student from meeting LC State's admission standards (including supporting documentation as needed).
+5. Prior suspension from LC State.
+Applicants who are denied may petition the Director of Admissions explaining any unusual or extraordinary circumstances that prevented the student from meeting LC State’s admission standards (including supporting documentation as needed).

 International Degree-Seeking Applicants